What is Emotional Design?

 - Using engaging content and emotive words for messages, notifications, feedback, and other texts to convince them.

-The emotional design should resonate from a creative design idea.
-It is personalising the designs with inspirational and exclusive creative ideas to increase the conversion ratio.
+The emotional design should resonate with a creative design idea.
+It is personalizing the designs with inspirational and exclusive creative ideas to increase the conversion ratio.

 Details aid the users during their browsing sessions, thereby offering a better user experience.
-Analyse every detail to create an emotional design, making it exceptional.
+Analyze every detail to create an emotional design, making it exceptional.

-One must understand how emotional design encircles the user experience in its entirety – from hearing about the product or service, using it, to after it has been used.
-The emotional response has to be enduring, shareable and perpetual.
+One must understand how emotional design encircles the user experience in its entirety – from hearing about the product or service and using it, to after it has been used.
+The emotional response has to be enduring, shareable, and perpetual.
 In the end, it comes down to allowing the user to interact with the product or service on an emotional level – keeping the interaction fresh and empathetic involving emotional design.